We love the motto of Maasai Mara High School,"Dream, Pursue, Achieve," but how can they do it without resources?

 Maasai Mara Public Schools Initiative

-The students at Maasai Mara High School in the town of Aitong are among the most motivated in Narok County.
-They're here because they've found a way to stay in school — the first in their families to go all the way, with some even going to university.
+The students at these public high schools are among the most motivated in Narok County.
+They're here because they've found a way to stay in school — often the first in their families to go all the way, with some even going to university.
 These motivated young people have overcome many obstacles in their lives to be here, and they deserve the opportunity to learn and grow.